 What do we want to invest the 10,000 hours in?

-Here again is Prof. Jura Margulis:
+Here once again Prof. Jura Margulis:

 "Mastery is the pursuit of excellence in self-forgetfulness."